Bill Friday (ice hockey)

 Bill Friday (January 24, 1933 – May 13, 2024) was a Canadian ice hockey referee.
-He refereed 1,425 major league hockey games, and is the only referee to work both the Avco Cup Finals in the World Hockey Association (WHA) and the Stanley Cup Finals (doing so for six straight years from 1967 to 1972) in the National Hockey League (NHL).
+He refereed 1,425 major league hockey games, and is the only referee to work both the Avco Cup Finals in the World Hockey Association (WHA) and the Stanley Cup Final (doing so for six straight years from 1967 to 1972) in the National Hockey League (NHL).

 Early life

 Prior to serving as a referee, Friday had played minor and Junior B hockey in Hamilton, Ontario, his hometown; his father was a police officer.
 In 2010, he was inducted into the city's Sports Hall of Fame and on April 6, 2017, the Lawfield Arena was renamed "Bill Friday Lawfield Arena" in his honor (ironically, Friday never played at the arena but his children did so).

 Referee career

 Friday started his officiating career in the NHL as a linesman for the 1959-60 season.
 Likely due to his name, he and his family would constantly hear chants of "Friday is a bum, Friday is a bum".
 In 1969, Friday served as the first president of the NHL Officials Association.
 He moved to the WHA in 1972 on an initial contract of $50,000 a year for three years (the NHL had been paying him $22,000 and countered with raising it to $34,000 at the final offer) but elected to sign with the WHA due to his five children at home; he ultimately worked for the league in all seven years and never had a paycheck missed.
 He refereed the first ever WHA game in 1973.
-A noted showman who was quoted as one who "enjoyed the notoriety", he referred over the games of players ranging from Gordie Howe all the way to Wayne Gretzky.
+A noted showman who was quoted as one who "enjoyed the notoriety", he referred over the games of players ranging from Gordie Howe to Marc Tardif all the way to Wayne Gretzky.
 After refereeing in the Avco Cup in 1975, he had announced his retirement.
 In 1976 he was named the WHA's referee-in-chief and he did referee games in 1977 for the Finals.
 He ultimately referred the final WHA game in 1979.